abdueee/817-project/README.md

 ### Prerequisites

-- Java JDK 11 or later.
+- IDE compatible with C
 - Network access between the server and clients (if running on separate machines).

 ### Installation